 But if we can give ourselves grace and accept that rest is necessary, we’ll be more likely to relax and rejuvenate ourselves.

-3 Consider Whether You Need an Accountability Partner or Group
+Consider Whether You Need Accountability

 An accountability partner enables you to stay on track and meet your goals.

-Both of these types of groups can help keep you accountable and ensure that you take your break seriously.
-They can also provide support and encouragement when you feel like you’re struggling.
+Both types of groups can help keep you accountable and ensure that you take your break seriously.

-4 Ignore the Lies Your Tired Mind Says When You Feel Guilty Taking a Break
+Ignore the Lies Your Tired Mind Says When You Feel Guilty Taking a Break

 “And yet, O Lord, you are our Father.
 We are the clay, and you are the potter.
 We all are formed by your hand.”
-Isaiah 64:8 (NLT).
+Isaiah 64:8 ‬(â€NLT).

 For example, we might say we’re lazy or don’t deserve a break.